 User Submitted Information

 We collect certain personal information that you directly submit to us at the time of ordering products or services or registering for an account to access or use the Services.
 Such information may include your name, email address and other contact information.

 We collect certain identifying and non-identifying information about how users interact with the Services.
 Identifying information that we may collect includes information from user logins (such as user name and certain user account information from third party services used to authenticate a user with the Services) and information about usage patterns for the Services (such as which Services and which features of those Services are being used).
-We also collect non-identifying information from third party analytics services such as Microsoft Azure Application Insights and Google Analytics.
+We also collect non-identifying information from third party analytics services such as Microsoft Azure Application Insights, Google Analytics and Visual Studio App Center.
 The information collected through such third party analytics services includes anonymous device information (such as IP address, operating system and browser type) and anonymous usage information.
 We do not provide Google Analytics or Microsoft Azure Application Insights with any personal information.

 A “cookie” is a small piece of information stored on your computer by a web page.
 It is used to identify you to the web server.
 It tells the server who you are when you return to a page on the same website.
 Your browser will only send a cookie back to the domain that originally sent it to you.
 A cookie cannot run any programs, deliver any viruses, or send back information about your system.

 4. Purpose – Why We Collect, Use and Disclose Information

 We will identify the purposes for which we collect personal information before or at the time we request the information.
 We will not collect personal information which is not necessary and, except as specified below, will not use or disclose personal information for any purpose other than the purpose(s) for which it was collected without first obtaining your consent.
 The information that we collect is used and disclosed only for business purposes.
 These include: